 Public announcement during a church service of an intended marriage.
 The Banns are "published" on three occasions to determine if any matrimonial impediments exist.
 The practice is optional in the Episcopal Church.
 A form for publishing the Banns of Marriage is provided by the BCP (p.
 437).

 This is full initiation by water and the Holy Spirit into Christ's Body, the church.
 God establishes an indissoluble bond with each person in baptism.
 God adopts us, making us members of the church and inheritors of the Kingdom of God (BCP, pp. 298, 858).
-In baptism we are made sharers in...
+In baptism we are made sharers in the new...
 Read More »

 John the Baptist baptized in water but announced also the coming of a "Strong One" who would baptize with the Holy Spirit (Mk 1:7-8).
 John focused primarily on the need for repentance and the importance of the future (eschatology).
 The early Christian community saw the fulfillment of John's...
 Read More »